-This Binding Corporate Rules Policy Co-operation Procedure sets out the way in which Fluor will co-operate with the Supervisory Authorities in relation to this Policy.
+This Binding Corporate Rules Policy Co-operation Procedure sets out the way in which Fluor will co-operate with the ICO in relation to this Policy.

-The Fluor Chief Privacy Officer shall be the lead for all purposes of dealing with European Union regulatory bodies on data privacy matters, and may involve local Fluor data privacy officers as appropriate.
+The Fluor Chief Privacy Officer shall be the lead for all purposes of dealing with the ICO on data privacy matters, and may involve local Fluor data privacy officers as appropriate.

-The Chief Privacy Officer shall ensure that any advice received from local data privacy regulators is communicated to the Law Department and to Corporate Compliance as appropriate.
+The Chief Privacy Officer shall ensure that any advice received from the ICO is communicated to the Law Department and to Corporate Compliance as appropriate.

-Where required, Fluor will make the necessary personnel available for dialogue with a Supervisory Authority in relation to the Policy.
+Where required, Fluor will make the necessary personnel available for dialogue with the ICO in relation to the Policy.

-As part of this dialogue, Fluor will actively review and consider: (1) any decisions made by relevant Supervisory Authorities on any data protection law issues that may affect the Policy; and (2) the views of the European Data Protection Board (which has superseded the Article 29 Working Party) as outlined in its published guidance on Binding Corporate Rules.
+As part of this dialogue, Fluor will actively review and consider: (1) any decisions made by the ICO on any data protection law issues that may affect the Policy; and (2) the views of the ICO as outlined in its published UK guidance on Binding Corporate Rules for controllers and processors.

-Fluor has agreed to provide copies of the results of any audit of the Policy to a Supervisory Authority of competent jurisdiction upon written request subject to applicable law and respect for the confidentiality and trade secrets of the data provided.

-Where any Fluor entity is located within the jurisdiction of a Supervisory Authority based in Europe, Fluor agrees that that Supervisory Authority may audit that Fluor entity for the purpose of reviewing compliance with the Policy, in accordance with the applicable law of the country in which the Fluor entity is located, or, in the case of a Fluor entity located outside Europe, in accordance with the applicable law of the European country from which the personal data is transferred under the Policy, on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the data obtained and to the trade secrets of Fluor.
+Fluor has agreed to provide copies of the results of any audit of the Policy to the ICO subject to applicable law and respect for the confidentiality and trade secrets of the data provided.
+In addition, Fluor agrees that that the ICO may audit the Fluor entities for the purpose of reviewing compliance with the Policy on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the data obtained and to the trade secrets of Fluor.

-Fluor agrees to abide by the advice of the applicable Supervisory Authority on any issues related to the interpretation and application of the Policy where a right of appeal is not exercised.
+Fluor agrees to abide by the advice of the ICO on any issues related to the interpretation and application of the Policy where a right of appeal is not exercised.